LR-FHSS: Overview and Performance Analysis: LR-FHSS Operation

-As most LPWANs, LoRaWAN prioritizes uplink capacity and limits downlink transmissions to sporadic data or control packets.
-LoRa--E is a fast Frequency Hopping Spread Spectrum (FHSS) modulation used only for uplink.
-It relies on two different bit rates (162~bps and 325~bps) according to the novel data rate (DR) modes explained in Section \ref{sec:dr}.
-Downlink communication is achieved with the current LoRa modulation, since the same radios can switch between modulations.
+LoRaWAN prioritizes uplink capacity and limits downlink transmissions to sporadic data or control packets.
+LR-FHSS is a fast FHSS modulation used for uplink only; downlink communication is achieved with current LoRa, since the same radios can switch between modulations.

-To initiate transmission of a LoRa--E packet (Section \ref{sec:header}), the end-device randomly selects one of the LoRa-E channels available and uses a pure ALOHA access mechanism.
-As illustrated in Fig.~\ref{fig:pack}, those channels are divided into several sub-channels (Section \ref{sec:ch}) that are used for frequency hopping.
-First, a number of replicas of the same header are transmitted in the selected channel following the device's channel hopping sequence.
-The number of replicas is defined by each LoRa--E data rate mode.
-After the packet headers are transmitted, the packet payload is split into fragments with a duration of $\sim$50~ms, which are sent consecutively in each sub-channel determined by the hopping sequence (Section \ref{sec:fhop}).
-Contrary to the packet header, only a single copy of each fragment is transmitted.
+LR-FHSS relies on two bit rates (162 and 325~bps), according with the new LoRaWAN Data Rate (DR) modes (Section \ref{sec:dr}).
+To initiate transmission of a packet (Section \ref{sec:header}), end-devices randomly select one of the LR-FHSS channels available and use a pure ALOHA access mechanism.
+As illustrated in Fig.~\ref{fig:pack}, the channels are divided into several subchannels (Section \ref{sec:ch}), which the transmitter uses to change the carrier frequency according to a certain hopping pattern at each transmission (Section \ref{sec:fhop}).
+First, several replicas of the header are transmitted.
+The number of replicas is defined by each LR-FHSS DR. The packet payload is then split into fragments with a duration of $\sim$50~ms. Contrary to the packet header, only a single copy of each fragment is transmitted.
+All headers and payload fragments are sent consecutively on each subchannel determined by the frequency hopping sequence of the transmitter.
 At the other end, the gateway reassembles the packet payload using the information within a header.